 Demons – original title: Dèmoni – is a 1985 Italian supernatural horror film directed by Lamberto Bava and produced by Dario Argento, starring Urbano Barberini and Natasha Hovey.
 The screenplay was written by Bava, Argento, Franco Ferrini and Dardano Sacchetti, from a story by the latter.

-A group of young people are trapped in a large movie theater in West Berlin that is infected by ravenous demons who proceed to kill and posses the humans one-by-one, thereby multiplying their numbers…
+A group of young people are trapped in a large movie theatre in West Berlin that is infected by ravenous demons who proceed to kill and posses the humans one-by-one, thereby multiplying their numbers…

 Dario Argento had an important influence on Demons.
 In addition to co-writing the script, he also produced the film.
 Argento’s daughter, Fiore, plays the character of Hannah.